Best Fish Oil Supplement (2025): A Registered Dietitian’s Top Picks In A Sea Full Of Options

 - HUM Nutrition OMG!
 Omega The Great

-- Throne Super EPA
+- Thorne Super EPA

-- LifeForce Omega: LifeForce Omega has a decent amount of EPA and DHA but it’s very expensive (around $75 for a one-month supply), there’s very little research on their other ingredients (such as omega-7), and no information about third-party testing or certifications.
+- LifeForce Omega: LifeForce Omega has a decent amount of EPA and DHA, but it’s very expensive (around $75 for a one-month supply), there’s very little research on their other ingredients (such as omega-7), and no information about third-party testing or certifications.

 RELATED: Best Whey Protein